qmonnet/bpftool-docs/content/en/docs/faq/index.md

 ## How do I report bugs?

 Please post them to the BPF mailing list.
 Unless they are specific to the way the mirror repository is set up, and not to bpftool itself.
-See [the relevant contributing guidelines]({{< ref "docs/contributing/report-issues" >}}) for details.
+See [the contributing guidelines]({{< ref "docs/contributing/report-issues" >}}) for details.